pxheim/zettelkasten/book-khononov-2025-balancing-coupling-in-software-design.md

 - Low strength, high distance => loosely coupled components: good.
 - High strength, low distance => high cohesion.
 Things expected to change are kept close together.

 Maintenance effort is defined as strength x distance x volatility.
 It's low if only of the dimensions are low as that offsets the others.
-However, if both strength and distance are low (local complexity) and volatility is high, the cost might be
+However, if both strength and distance are low (local complexity) and volatility is high, the cost might be high as well.

+Finally, balance can be defined as

+(STRENGTH XOR DISTANCE) OR NOT VOLATILITY

+or

+MODULARITY OR NOT VOLATILITY

+Using binary values for this is not an exact science, but it helps illustrate the point.

+---

+changes in software usually come from either tactical changes or strategic changes.
+Tactical changes are easy, they are the "how" things are done and usually involve bugfixes or changes to existing domains.
+Strategic changes are the "what" and are more complicated and can rock the foundations of your design.
+E.g. a brand new module that needs to interact with existing ones in unexpected ways.

+---

+A software system can be considered to be a network based system and will inherit all aspects of one.

+Economics of scale: certain things in a system grow at different rates.
+E..g adding 2x functionality to a system does not take 2x time.
+This is sublinear growth.
+You can reuse things already made.
+However certain things will increase more than 2x. e.g. interactions between modules.
+This is superlinear growth.

+Since complexity is the limiting factor of growing software systems, we employ abstractions to reduct it.
+Complexity can grow superlinearly.